browserengineering/book/book/invalidation.md

 Exercises
 =========

+*Inserting children*: Implement the `insertBefore` DOM method, as in [Chapter 9][scripts.md#exercises], and modify your browser to invalidate it correctly.

 *Modifying width*: Add a DOM method that allows JavaScript code to change an `iframe` element's `width` attribute.
 This should cause both